Having a trip to Seoul? Visit the 5 best palaces in Seoul, my chingudeul. It’s one of the best experiences you’ll ever forget when you get to Seoul.

 Gyeongbukgung Palace

-Admission is 3,000 won and visitors wearing hanbok are free of charge.
+3,000 won is the entrance fee and free entry for those who are wearing a hanbok.
 Closed every Tuesday.
 For more guides, please check the website here.

 Changdeokgung Palace

-The palace is closed on Mondays and served different hours depending on the season.
-Admission is 3,000 won for adults and 1,500 won for children.
-Free of charge when wearing a hanbok.
+The palace closed on Mondays and serves different hours depending on the season.
+3,000 won is the general entrance fee, 1,500 for children, and free entry for those who are wearing hanbok.
 For more information please visit the Changdeokgung website here.
-Admission to Secret Garden is 5,000 won (+ the general admission of 3,000 won), for discounts bring a VALID ID like a passport.

 Changgyeonggung Palace

-The palace opens from 09:00 am to 9:00 pm (The last admission is 8:00) and is usually closed on Mondays.
-The admission fee is 1,000 won for adults, ages 18 and below 500 won, for 6 years old and below are free same for seniors 65 years and above.
+The palace opens from 09:00 am to 9:00 pm (the last admission is 8:00 pm) and is usually closed on Mondays.
+The fee is 1,000 won for adults, ages 18 and below 500 won, for 6 years old and below are free same for seniors 65 years and above.

 Entering the palace while wearing a hanbok is free of charge.
 Group admission (a group of 10+) is available to cost 800 won each.
 For more information, check the palace’s main website here.